Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1888.

 Location.
 36° 58.42′ N, 122° 1.867′ W. Marker is in Santa Cruz, California, in Santa Cruz County.
-Marker is on Chestnut Street near Rincon Street, on the right when traveling south.
+It is on Chestnut Street near Rincon Street, on the right when traveling south.
 The markers are mounted to the right of the front door.
 Touch for map.
 Marker is at or near this postal address: 529 Chestnut Street, Santa Cruz CA 95060, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Pine Place Apartments (about 300 feet away, measured in a direct line); Haslam House (about 300 feet away); Reese House (about 400 feet away); Parr Apartments (about 400 feet away); The Palmer House (about 400 feet away); Triplett Family House (about 400 feet away); Sheriff Albert Jones House (about 400 feet away); The Terry House (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Pine Place Apartments (about 300 feet away, measured in a direct line); Haslam House (about 300 feet away); Reese House (about 400 feet away); Parr Apartments (about 400 feet away); The Palmer House (about 400 feet away); Triplett Family House (about 400 feet away); Sheriff Albert Jones House (about 400 feet away); The Terry House (about 400 feet away).
 Touch for a list and map of all markers in Santa Cruz.

 Additional commentary.

-1. Santa Cruz Historic Building Survey, Volume I,
+1. Santa Cruz Historic Building Survey, Volume

 Paid Advertisement